Schmools/foldingLesson/README.md

 ![](/patternandbase.PNG)

-Finally heres a super cool animation I made, of a design of Robert Lang's also made with the Tree Maker technique of a little dragon (https://langorigami.com/artwork/knl-dragon-opus-132/) being folded.
+Finally, just to drive home the power of treemaker, heres a super cool animation I made, of a design of Robert Lang's also made with the Tree Maker technique of a little dragon (https://langorigami.com/artwork/knl-dragon-opus-132/) being folded.